Why Everyone On TikTok Is Changing Their Profile Picture

 So TikTok's community of Black creators is banding together to protest the platform's uneven application of its community guidelines.
 You've likely already noticed that many a profile picture has been changed to a black-and-white illustration of a Power First to protest the platform's unfair treatment of Black creators and the over-policing of their videos.
 This is part of a larger movement started by Lex Scott, founder of the Black Lives Matter chapter in Utah.

-Ava, a 17-year-old with over a million followers better known by her TikTok handle @cutiethicckums, told Refinery29 why she changed her profile picture: "I saw many accounts with the Black power symbol as their profile picture, especially Black creators who use their account to purposely speak on Black issues."
+Ava, a 17-year-old with over a million followers, better known by her TikTok handle @cutiethicckums, told Refinery29 why she changed her profile picture: "I saw many accounts with the Black power symbol as their profile picture, especially Black creators who use their account to purposely speak on Black issues."
 She names Jax (@fatherco0n), @theesudani, Iman (@theemuse), Jory (@alluringskull), Taylor (@taylorcassidyj), Lex (@lethallex), and many more as the creators she's seen leading the charge.

 @kamranmc